lubojr/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 ## Summary

-There is a table of basic commands:
+There is a table of basic commands that you can use as a reference for the beginning of your amazing journey!

 <table class="table">
     <tr>